-- The ASU has a webpage on Call Centres, with resources, including the Good Practice Guide for OHS in Call Centres, developed by the ASU with funding from WorkSafe Victoria, which can also be downloaded on the right hand side of this page.
+- The ASU has a webpage on Call Centres, with resources, including the Good Practice Guide for OHS in Call Centres [downloadable from this page], developed by the ASU with funding from WorkSafe Victoria, which can also be downloaded on the right hand side of this page.
 The union undertook a national survey in 2009 into the issues affecting call centre workers in Australia.
 The overwhelming single issue affecting call centre workers identified in the survey is stress - the causes and contributions vary from workplace to workplace.

 Officewise - A guide to health and safety in the office This is a very useful government produced manual which provides information on a wide range of office related issues.

 - Western Australian Code of Practice for Occupational Health and Safety in Call Centres (2005)